MortalWombat-repo/Document_QA_with_FAISS/README.md

 }'
 ```

+#### Different modes
+Next steps may vary.
+You will have different options based on the mode you opt for.

+* **Local:**
+  The use case is as follows: First add your .pdf files in the files folder, and next run `python create_vector_store.py` to populate with vecor_store files.
+After that       either run `streamlit run app.py` and choose local option or build a docker container and use it like that.

+* **User-based:**
+  For this mode there will be a need for building your own docker container with the use of a custom REST API for populating the vector store.
+  Populate the database like was demonstrated in REST API section and copy the username, you will need it for authentication with Streamlit.

+* **Session-based:**
+  This mode also follows the same logic as user-based option.
+  You need to record your session id for authentication in Streamlit.

 ### Streamlit app
 You have a fully functional Streamlit frontend when ran in Docker or outside of it as explained earlier.
 To access Streamlit on your localhost, either look for a link in the terminal output when first running your Docker container or enter into your browser: